slowrunner/Carl/Projects/LogValueAndPlot/README.md

 # Log Value And Print

-GoPiGo3 project to monitor battery voltage, and generate plot of last "life period"
+GoPiGo3 project to monitor battery voltage, and generate plot a "life"

 Example battery-only cycle: